-What I also like is the way light and shadows can play an important role in the atmosphere of the house.
-Using a somewhat soft Windlight setting that nonetheless guarantees a noticeable difference between light and shadows, one may achieve a delicate and charming effect in the interior of the building, for instance.
+I also like the way light and shadows can play an important role in the atmosphere of the house.
+Using a soft Windlight setting that still guarantees a noticeable difference between light and shadows, one may achieve a delicate and charming effect in the interior of the building, for instance.

 Kent Cottage, by Barnesworth Anubis (B.A.)

 The Kent Cottage by Barnesworth Anubis may share elements with Victorian-inspired buildings, such as shingles, the importance of the porch and some decorative items.
 Still, it’s less ornate than a Victorian house tends to be, and the regularity of its façade shows that it’s not made in the same trend as Victorian reactions to the symmetry found in previous styles.